Tensor (machine learning)

-In machine learning, a tensor is a way of representing high-dimensional data in a multi-dimensional array (data type) suitable for artificial neural networks or multilinear component analysis.
-Tensors are able to represent images, movies, volumes, sounds, and relationships among words and concepts in a unified way.
+In machine learning, the term tensor informally refers to two different concepts (i) a way of organizing data and (ii) a multilinear (tensor) transformation.
+Data may be organized in a multidimensional array (M-way array), informally referred to as a "data tensor"; however, in the strict mathematical sense, a tensor is a multilinear mapping over a set of domain vector spaces to a range vector space.
+Observations, such as images, movies, volumes, sounds, and relationships among words and concepts, stored in an M-way array ("data tensor"), may be analyzed either by artificial neural networks or tensor methods.

-Operations on tensors can be expressed in terms of matrix multiplication and the Kronecker product.
-With tensor decomposition, tensors can be factorized into smaller tensors, which enable networks with many fewer parameters.
-The computation of gradients, an important aspect of the backpropagation algorithm, can be performed through tensors in a consistent way that enables unified frameworks such as PyTorch and TensorFlow.
+Tensor decomposition factorizes data tensors into smaller tensors.
+Operations on data tensors can be expressed in terms of matrix multiplication and the Kronecker product.
+The computation of gradients, a crucial aspect of backpropagation, can be performed using software libraries such as PyTorch and TensorFlow.

-Computations are often performed on graphics processing units (GPUs) using CUDA and on dedicated hardware such as Google's Tensor Processing Unit or Nvidia's Tensor core.
-These developments have greatly accelerated neural network architectures and increased the size and complexity of models that can be trained.
+Computations are often performed on graphics processing units (GPUs) using CUDA, and on dedicated hardware such as Google's Tensor Processing Unit or Nvidia's Tensor core.
+These developments have greatly accelerated neural network architectures, and increased the size and complexity of models that can be trained.

 History

 A tensor is by definition a multilinear map.
 In mathematics, this may express a multilinear relationship between sets of algebraic objects.
 In physics, tensor fields, considered as tensors at each point in space, are useful in expressing mechanics such as stress or elasticity.
 In machine learning, the exact use of tensors depends on the statistical approach being used.

-In 2001, the closely related fields of statistics and signal processing were making use of tensors.
-Pierre Comon surveys the early adoption of tensors, which were found in telecommunications, radio surveillance, chemometrics and sensor processing.
-He noted several early limitations; especially determining tensor rank and efficient tensor decomposition.
+In 2001, the field of signal processing and statistics were making use of tensor methods.
+Pierre Comon surveys the early adoption of tensor methods in the fields of telecommunications, radio surveillance, chemometrics and sensor processing.
+Linear tensor rank methods (such as, Parafac/CANDECOMP) analyzed M-way arrays ("data tensors") composed of higher order statistics that were employed in blind source separation problems to compute a linear model of the data.
+He noted several early limitations in determining the tensor rank and efficient tensor rank decomposition.